Current Members

 Jaime Settle

-Professor Settle is an Associate Professor of Government at the College of William & Mary.
+Professor Settle is a Professor of Government at the College of William & Mary.
 In June 2012, she received her PhD from the University of California, San Diego.
 She is a scholar of American political behavior, interested in understanding the way that the American public experiences politics on a day-to-day basis.
 More specifically, her research focuses on how political interactions—in both face-to-face and online contexts—affect the way individuals perceive conflict in their environment, evaluate other people, and engage within the political system.
 She uses the core methodological tools employed in our discipline, but she is also interested in integrating tools from other disciplines—such as behavior genetics and psychophysiology—to inform our approach in understanding key questions within political science.

 Lab Members